snknitin/CodeChallenge/README.md

 - In addition to that, you can view the iPython notebooks Classification.ipynb and Regression.ipynb to see all the plots the code being executed step wise for processing the data

+- Images are stored in static folder for each project